PrakashGatiyala/60-seconds-of-cpp/snippets/Check_whether_a_word_is_anagram_or_not.md

 ---
-title: Check_whether_a_word_is_anagram_or_not.md
+title: Checks if a word is ANAGRAM or not
 expertise: beginner
 ---

-Problem Statement: Given two strings, check if two strings are anagrams of each other or not.

-Example 1:
-Input: CAT, ACT
-Output: true
-Explanation: Since the count of every letter of both strings are equal.

-Example 2:
-Input: RULES, LESRT
-Output: false
+- Two unequal words are called **anagrams** if both of them are made up of exact same words differing only in their arrangments.

-Explanation: Since the count of U and T  is not equal in both strings.
+  > e.g. **DOG & GOD are anagram as they both contains same letters whereas RULES & LESRT are not anagrams since the count of U and T  is not equal in both strings.**

+- **Approach:**
-Approach: Sort both the string and compare each and every letter of both strings.
+  > - Sort both the string and compare each and every letter of both strings.
-If all letters matched then, print true.
+  > - If all letters matched then, print true.
 Otherwise, print false.

-For Eg.
-We have
+  > - e.g. We have

-Str1 = “INTEGER”
+  > - str1 = “INTEGER”
-Str2=”TEGERNI”
+  > - str2=”TEGERNI”

-After sorting Str1 and Str2, we find that both of the strings are Str1 =” EEGINRT”
+  > - After sorting Str1 and Str2, we find that both of the strings are
+  > - str1 =” EEGINRT”
-Str2=” EEGINRT”
+  > - str2=” EEGINRT”

-Since both of the strings are the same, this means both Str1 and Str2 are anagrams of each other.
+  > - Since both of the strings are the same, this means both str1 and str2 are anagrams of each other.

+### C++
 ```cpp